Stefan-Olt/MISRC/README.md

 MISRC is loosely based on the [Domesday Duplicator (DdD)](https://github.com/simoninns/DomesdayDuplicator).

-Like the DdD it originally used the Cypress FX3 SuperSpeed Explorer board, with hopes to not use the DE0 FPGA.

 It is built around the AD9235 analogue to digital converter by Analog Devices and is heavily based on the evaluation board circuit given in its datasheet with the AD8138 Op-Amp providing adjustable fixed gain.

+The MISRC like the DdD it originally used the [Cypress FX3 SuperSpeed Explorer board](https://www.infineon.com/cms/en/product/evaluation-boards/cyusb3kit-003/) for a USB 3.0 data connection, and using Sigronk for capture, with hopes to not use the DE0 FPGA, this ended with the adoption of the Tang Nano 20k and MS2130 "data over YUV" method being used.

 ## License